 To understand why root canal treatment may be required, one should know the anatomy of a tooth.
-A tooth can be divided into few layers which include enamel, dentin, and pulp.
+The tooth can be divided into a few layers which include enamel, dentin, and pulp.
 The pulp is at the core of the tooth and has nerves and blood vessels.
 When a tooth decays or when the tooth is damaged from an injury, bacteria can make its way to the pulp and cause inflammation.
 If left untreated, the inflammation can turn into an infection.
 An infected pulp can spread bacteria to the root of the tooth causing serious dental problems in the person.

-Root canal treatment is done to remove the infected pulp.
+A root canal treatment is done to remove the infected pulp.
 A fully grown tooth can be nourished with the support of surrounding tissues.
 Dentists perform an operation to remove the infected pulp and seal the cavity with gutta-percha and tooth fillings.

-How is root canal treatment done?
+How is the root canal treatment done?

 Local anesthesia is administered to make the treatment painless.
-A hole is drilled in the tooth and infected pulp is removed using special instruments.
-The canal is cleaned thoroughly to remove remains of infected part.
+A hole is drilled in the tooth and the infected pulp is removed using special instruments.
+The canal is cleaned thoroughly to remove the remains of the infected part.
 The canal is then filled with Gutta-percha and dental fillings.
 The tooth may be covered with a dental crown for better physical support.